Friday, March 5, 2021

 people are just at that point!"

-I had special encounters with cis women that can be categorized into three groups.
+Alexis: I’ve had special encounters with cis women that I’d categorize into three groups.
 One group consists of those who celebrate us no matter what.
-The second group members are those who love masculine or butch trans, so there's an element of control and superiority sense that they have over their pet trans friends.
+The second group includes those who love masculine or butch trans women, there’s often an element of control or a sense of superiority they feel over their “pet” trans friends.

-And finally, there are those who behave as If they feared us because we are competition.
+And finally, there are those who behave as if they fear us because they see us as competition.
 I get nothing but compliments on a daily basis from men.
 And women?
-They hate fishy trans ladies because they are very aware of the allure we have over men.
+Some hate fishy trans ladies because they’re very aware of the allure we have over men.
+Still, I’ve also met amazing cis women who’ve shown me love, support, and sisterhood, and those are the ones who truly matter.

-Monika: I was not born in Spain but I do the same. :) We are said to be prisoners of passing or non-passing syndrome.
-Although cosmetic surgeries help to overcome it, we will always be judged accordingly.
-How can we cope with this?
+Monika: I wasn’t born in Spain, but I do the same. :) We are often said to be prisoners of the passing or non-passing syndrome.
+Although cosmetic surgeries can help overcome this, society still judges us harshly.
+How do you personally cope with these pressures and expectations?

 Monika: Do you resemble your mother either physically or mentally?